Asamartino/EthernautChallenges/README.md

 This level is similar to level 8 Vault.
 Remember that all on-chain data are publicly visible (marking them private only makes them inaccessible to other contracts).
 Please have a look at Nicole Zhu’s walkthrough in order to gain more insight on how variables are stored.
+This [article](https://programtheblockchain.com/posts/2018/03/09/understanding-ethereum-smart-contract-storage/) by Steve Marx is also very helpful.
 To unlock this contract, we need to use the unlock function with an input equal to bytes16(data[2]) which is the first 16 bytes stored at slot 5 (as seen on the next slide).
 Note that: <br/>
 - bytes32 takes the same amount of storage as uint256; (2^8)^32 = 2^256.<br/>